-- Collective Worship will happen each day in morn To complete Meet, Greet and Pray every day ing form, weekly in Assemblies, and in wholeschool celebrations. - To give students an opportunity to reflect and re To lead students in Collective Worship whatspond, in creative and meaningful ways, to the Christian message and issues of faith. - To think about the impact of faith in people's lives. - To experience and participate in a variety of acts of worship to mark major Christian festivals and to understand the distinctive practices of the Anglican and including the Catholic Church. - To help students to see the contribution they can make to God's world and to encourage action through participation in different projects to make it a better place for all people, including charity events. - To engage students in taking responsibility for the projects that will also have both a local and global - and beliefs prompted by the Collective Worship resources seen in form time. - To give the start of the Academy day a strong focus and to make a time of prayer and worship a priority.
+- Collective Worship will happen each day in morning form, weekly in Assemblies, and in wholeschool celebrations. - To give students an opportunity to reflect and respond, in creative and meaningful ways, to the Christian message and issues of faith. - To think about the impact of faith in people's lives. - To experience and participate in a variety of acts of worship to mark major Christian festivals and to understand the distinctive practices of the Anglican and including the Catholic Church. - To help students to see the contribution they can make to God's world and to encourage action through participation in different projects to make it a better place for all people, including charity events. - To engage students in taking responsibility for the projects that will also have both a local and global impact. - To allow students time to discuss their opinions and beliefs prompted by the Collective Worship resources seen in form time. - To give the start of the Academy day a strong focus and to make a time of prayer and worship a priority.